-Note: In a Windows clustered environment, after setup master is run, the AUTHENTICATION DOMAIN entry in the passive nodes can be the same as the active node name.
+Note: In a Windows clustered environment, after setup master is run, the AUTHENTICATION_DOMAIN entry in the passive nodes can be the same as the active node name.
 This is not acceptable.
 After a failover on a passive node, when MFC UI is launched (using <[local machine name] > \[Administrator user]), an authentication-related pop-up error message is displayed.
-The work-around for this issue is to add the local node name as authentication domain into the AUTHENTICATION DOMAIN on passive nodes after setup master (before failover).
-Before updating the value of AUTHENTICATION DOMAIN, get the current value using the C:\Program Files\Veritas\NetBackup\bin\admincmd\bpgetconfig command.
-Then add the local node name as authentication domain in the existing domain list using the C:\Program

-Files\Veritas\NetBackup\bin\admincmd\bpsetconfig command.
-To exit and save from the bpsetconfig command prompt press Ctrl + Z and then press theEnter key.
+The work-around for this issue is to add the local node name as authentication domain into the AUTHENTICATION_DOMAIN on passive nodes after setup master (before failover).
+Before updating the value of AUTHENTICATION_DOMAIN, get the current value using the C:\Program Files\Veritas\NetBackup\bin\admincmd\bpgetconfig command.
+Then add the local node name as authentication domain in the existing domain list using the C:\Program Files\Veritas\NetBackup\bin\admincmd\bpsetconfig command.
+To exit and save from the bpsetconfig command prompt press Ctrl + z and then press theEnter key.

 Note: Reverting the NBAC mode from REQUIRED to PROHIBITED on the active node of a cluster, can lead the cluster into a faulted state.
 The workaround for this issue is to do the following.
-On an active node run the bpclusterutil -disableSvc nbazd command followed by the bpclusterutil -disableSvc nbatd command.
-Change the bp.conf use vxss=Automatic or Required value to PROHIBITED using the bpsetconfig command.
-Run the bpclusterutil -enableSvc nbazd command followed by the bpclusterutil -enableSvc nbatd command on the active node while turning NBAC to REQUIRED mode to monitor the security services.
+On an active node run the bpclusterutil -disableSvc nbazd command followed by the bpclusterutil -disableSvc nbazd command.
+Change the bp.conf USE_VXSS=AUTOMATIC or REQUIRED value to PROHIBITED using the bpsetconfig command.
+Run the bpclusterutil -enableSvc nbazd command followed by the bpclusterutil -enableSvc nbazd command followed by the bpclusterutil -enableSvc nbazd command followed by the bpclusterutil -enableSvc nbazd command while turning NBAC to REQUIRED mode to monitor the security services.